LumiOpen/FastChat/fastchat/llm_judge/README.md

 See the `run_scripts` directory for examples on how to generate model responses and GPT-4 judgments for different languages.
 Basically, add `--lang [LANG_CODE]` when generating model responses and judgments, and displaying results.

-This fork checks the response language before passing the responses to GPT-4 (or other judge model) for judging.
-This requires the fasttext langid ([lid.176.bin](https://fasttext.cc/docs/en/language-identification.html)) in [fastchat/llm_judge](https://github.com/LumiOpen/FastChat/tree/main/fastchat/llm_judge)
+For non-English languages, we check the response language before passing the responses to GPT-4 (or other judge model) for judging.
+This requires the glotlid model.
+[Download](https://huggingface.co/cis-lmu/glotlid) the model and place it on the `llm_judge` folder.

 ## Base model few-shot prompting